Korgalzhyn State Nature Reserve

 Gaze at deep blue lakes and bright steppe tulips.

-Share the home of flamingos and pelicans in one of Asia's richest collection of wildfowl.
+Share the home of flamingos and pelicans in one of Asia's richest collections of wildfowl.

 Enjoy the warm hospitality of local people and the glow of the setting sun.